-TECHNOLOGY MANAGEMENT AND INTELLECTUAL PROPERTY RIGHTS
+23MBAPO402C TECHNOLOGY MANAGEMENT AND INTELLECTUAL PROPERTY RIGHTS

-Instruction Hours / week: L: 4 T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100
+Marks: Internal: 40 External: 60 Total: 100 End Semester Exam: 3 Hours

-• To Understand the concept of Technology management, Technology Adoption, Diffusion, Absorption, development and transfer and apply learning lifelong.

-- To comprehend on the intellectual property rights. - To apply the understanding of intellectual property rights. - To Understand an entrepreneurial perspective, the objective is for students to analyse Enterprise Resource Planning - To know about Purpose and function of trademarks and acquisition of trade mark rights - To understand agencies and treaties and importance of intellectual property rights
+- 1. To understand the concept of Technology management, Technology Adoption, Diffusion, Absorption, development, transfer and apply learning lifelong. - 2.
+To comprehend on the intellectual property rights. - 3.
+To apply the understanding of intellectual property rights. - 4.
+To Understand an entrepreneurial perspective, the objective is for students to analyse Enterprise Resource Planning - 5.
+To know about Purpose and function of trademarks and acquisition of trade mark rights - 6.
+To understand agencies and treaties and importance of intellectual property rights

-- 1. Understand the concept of Technology management, Technology Adoption, Diffusion, Absorption, development and transfer and apply learning lifelong. - 2.
-Comprehend on the intellectual property rights. - 3.
-Apply the understanding of intellectual property rights. - 4.
-Exhibit behaviour and performance that demonstrates enhanced competence in decision-making, group leadership, oral and written communication, critical thinking, analysing, planning and team work. - 5.
-Identify and evaluate opportunities for new technologies - 6.
-Understand the basics of the four primary forms of intellectual property rights.
+COs Course Outcomes Blooms Level CO1 Summarize the concept of Technology management, Technology Adoption, Diffusion, Absorption, development and transfer and apply learning lifelong.
+Understand CO2 Characterize the intellectual property rights.
+Understand CO3 Apply the understanding of intellectual property rights.
+Apply CO4 Assess the behaviour and performance that demonstrates enhanced competence in decision- making, group leadership, oral and written communication, critical thinking, analysing, planning and team work.
+Evaluate CO5 Identify and evaluate opportunities for new technologies Evaluate CO6 Summarize the basics of the four primary forms of intellectual property rights.
+Understand